barneyme/bpad/readme.txt

 [link](www.site.com)
 Learn [more](https://www.markdownguide.org/cheat-sheet/).)

-To return to the bPad:w homepage click "bPad:w."
+To return to the bPad:w homepage click "Home."

 To create a new page click "New."